 South Florida and Florida Keys Yacht Charters

 You don’t have to leave the U.S. to find those tropical Pirates of the Caribbean vibes.
 Just head to South Florida.
-From the bustling nightlife in Miami, to the turquoise waters of Key West, the region is a yachtsman’s dream.
+From the bustling nightlife in Miami, to sandy beaches of Fort Lauderdale, to the turquoise waters of Key West, the region is a yachtsman’s dream.
 Excellent sailing conditions, beautiful weather, and some of the best fishing in the U.S.

 Cruising in the Miami area offers plenty to do and see.
 You will have access to the best of the best in shopping, dining and amenities.
 Go boutique shopping in South Beach, pamper yourself at the spa, or explore Miami’s vibrant culinary scene.

 Further south, the Keys stretch for more than 100 miles between the Atlantic Ocean and Gulf of Mexico.
-Explore the waters; the Keys offer excellent diving and snorkeling.
+Explore the waters; Florida Keys yacht charters offer excellent diving and snorkeling.
 Bahia Honda State Park is a must-go snorkeling destination.
 Plus, you’ll find lively beach bars and seafood shacks on nearly every island, amazing sailing conditions, and a laid-back feel wherever you go.